fabro/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Welcome to the our lab's website" subtitle = ""
+title = "Welcome to our lab's website" subtitle = ""

 [design]